- The average cost of car insurance in Michigan is $2,266 a year or $189 per month, based on our data analysis.

 With our easy-to-use tool, you can get insurance quotes for different coverage limits for your ZIP code in minutes.
 Enter your ZIP code into our free tool to see how much you can save.

-Michigan car insurance rates by ZIP Code
+Calculate car insurance rates by ZIP code in Michigan

 Estimate car insurance in Michigan by car model

-For example, luxury brands like Maserati, BMW, Porsche and Audi tend to have higher insurance costs.
-On the other hand, more affordable brands like Subaru, Hyundai, Honda and Mazda typically come with the cheapest insurance cost.
+For instance, luxury brands like Maserati, BMW, Porsche, and Audi usually have higher insurance costs.
+Cars like Subaru, Hyundai, Honda and Mazda are often cheaper to insure.

 Guide: How to estimate car insurance using our car insurance estimator tool